Hoeller McLaughlin PLLC | “3G Offenses” | Parole Consequences | Article 42A.054 of the Texas Code of Criminal Procedure

 4. HIGHLY RATED & AWARD WINNING FORT WORTH CRIMINAL DEFENSE ATTORNEYS

-Our team has received over 250 5 star reviews on Google from our former clients.
+Our team has received over 300 5 star reviews on Google from our former clients.
 In addition, our team has been recognized for their outstanding performance in criminal law.
-Managing Partner Bryan Hoeller has been named a Texas Super Lawyer by Thomson Reuters for 2023, 2024, and 2025.
+Managing Partner Bryan Hoeller has been named a Texas Super Lawyer by Thomson Reuters for 2023, 2024, 2025, and 2026.
 Lindsay Truly and Dustin Trammel were also both named Super Lawyers Rising Stars by Thomson Reuters for 2022, 2023, and 2024.
-In addition to being Board Certified, Partner Colin McLaughlin was named a Top Criminal Lawyer in Fort Worth by Fort Worth Magazine for 2022, 2023, and 2024.
-Board Certified criminal lawyer Hilary Wright is President-Elect for the Texas Association of Specialty Courts.
+In addition to being Board Certified, Partner Colin McLaughlin was named a Top Criminal Lawyer in Fort Worth by Fort Worth Magazine for 2022, 2023, 2024, and 2025.
+Board Certified criminal lawyer Hilary Wright is also President for the Texas Association of Specialty Courts.

 What is a 3G Offense under 42A.054?

 The consequences of a conviction for a “3G Offense” is rather harsh.
-Not only do most of offenses require lengthy prison terms (most are first degree felonies, with a range of punishment from 5-99 years or Life), but they also have additional consequences that can effect probation eligibility and parole.
+Not only do most of offenses require lengthy prison terms (most are first degree felonies, with a range of punishment from 5-99 years or Life), but they also have additional consequences that can effect probation eligibility, mandatory release, and parole.

 Main Consequence 1: Cannot Get Probation from Judge